There is so much to learn about Tarot

 Do I need Qualifications to read Tarot cards?

 You don’t need any qualifications.
 But to read the cards really well you will need to practice – which isn’t an endurance test.
 Reading Tarot can be a great hobby and you will be surprised at the interest and amazement that doing a tarot reading for a friend can produce – even on a very basic level.
 The more you do – the more you get out of it.
 You can read the cards on a leisure/personal basis or you can take it much further and perhaps make a little business out of it, depending on the quality of your reading skills.

 How do people choose their Tarot decks?

 That is purely a matter of choice – it is what appeals to you.
-There is a forum on a very good website called Aeclectic.net where all aspects of tarot is discussed including decks – our deck is reviewed on there too.
-We have put some information on the decks we have worked with in the past here, although we use our own deck, The Tarot House Deck, now.
+There is a forum on a very good website called Aeclectic.net where all aspects of tarot is discussed including decks – our deck, The Tarot House Deck is reviewed on there too.

 How do people set up their tarot reading area?

 This is purely a personal choice, yet again, and there is absolutely no right or wrong way to set up an area to do a reading.